m5stack/m5-docs/docs/en/product_documents/bases/node_base.md

 ## DESCRIPTION

+<mark>Node</mark> is a base as a intelligent node in the IOT.
+If stacked a M5Core, it will be a intelligent node that can communicate with surrounding equipments via IR, Bluetooth or WIFI.

+* Including 12 RGBs and one temperature and humidity sensor(DHT12), it means <mark>Node</mark> can display its own status and perception surrounding environment.
+* There are 4 IR Transmitter LED at four corners and two IR Receiver
+* There are two MIC
-The <mark>Node</mark> is a <mark>sound box</mark> module with 12 RGBLed(SK6812), a codec chip(WM8978), DHT12, IR Transmitter and Receiver(CHQ0038H), two MICs.
-WM8978 is often used to be applied for Hi-Fi Speaker.
+* A Codec chip(WM8978) inside that is often used to be applied for Hi-Fi Speaker.
-You can program it after connected to any series of M5Stack Core through Arduino.

-You can creat a Webradio, Bluetooth Speaker, even Intelligent sound box with this module.

 ## FEATURES